Synchronization of endogenous business cycles

-The economic intuition for why synchronization can help generate higher comovement is as follows.
-Consider two interacting economic units, say two countries, following some form of non-linear dynamics, such as a limit cycle.
-On top of that deterministic dynamics, these two countries are hit by idiosyncratic and persistent shock processes.
-The combination of shocks and deterministic dynamics implies that, at any given time, recessions occur with a certain \textit{probability}.
-For example, thanks to a series of positive shocks, recessions can be delayed after a peak of the limit cycle has been reached, but recession probability increases as deterministic dynamics move towards the next trough.
+These results can be interpreted as follows.
+The combination of persistent shocks and deterministic oscillatory dynamics implies that, at any given time, recessions occur with a certain \textit{probability}.
+For example, thanks to a series of positive shocks, a recession can be delayed even after a peak of the underlying limit cycle has been reached, but recession probability increases as deterministic dynamics move towards the next trough of the limit cycle.
 Because of synchronization, the two countries reach the peak of their deterministic dynamics roughly at the same time.
 The first country may fall into a recession before the second country because it is hit by a negative shock, while the second country may be enjoying a period of positive shocks.
-However, the first country would easily drag the second one into a recession, too, because the second country was already predisposed to start a recession anyway.
+However, the second country is already predisposed to start a recession soon, and so a reduction in international demand of the first country easily drags the second country into a recession, too.

-This intuition is confirmed in Figure 1, where we compare two realizations of our model to empirical data.\footnote{We show employment and real GDP for illustration purposes.
-As we will clarify below, our model produces an abstract indicator of economic activity, so the comparison to employment and GDP should not be taken literally.} It is visually clear that the parameterization under which the model generates fluctuations endogenously---complementing idiosyncratic exogenous shocks with limit cycles---produces a level of comovement closer to the data than the parameterization under which fluctuations occur exogenously.
-Because we keep the shocks identical across the two cases, stronger comovement can only be caused by synchronizing non-linear dynamics.
-Although this example from a single simulation can obviously be non-representative, we will show that this insight holds in general.